-- Action 2 Develop a network of routes suitable for everyday cycling, designed in line with good practice - 5.8 We will design infrastructure which makes cycling journeys direct, gives priority to cycling, minimises 'stop-start' conditions, and is easily understandable to navigate.
-On routes which carry motorised through traffic we will seek to provide separate cycling infrastructure, including more recent types of infrastructure which give priority to cycling [].
+Action 2 - Develop a network of routes suitable for everyday cycling, designed in line with good practice

+- 5.7 We will design infrastructure which makes cycling journeys direct, gives priority to cycling, minimises 'stop-start' conditions, and is easily understandable to navigate.
+On routes which carry motorised through traffic we will seek to provide separate cycling infrastructure, including more recent types of infrastructure which give priority to cycling [5].
 We will reallocate road space to provide good quality cycling infrastructure.
-On quieter residential roads we will seek to ensure that the design supports cycling and walking particularly. - 5.9 We will develop a network of routes which supports and encourages people of all ages to cycle for everyday trips including work, school, college, local shops, town and district centres and for recreation.
+On quieter residential roads we will seek to ensure that the design supports cycling and walking particularly. - 5.8 We will develop a network of routes which supports and encourages people of all ages to cycle for everyday trips including work, school, college, local shops, town and district centres and for recreation.
 This will include: - i.
-Strategic Cycle Routes, shown on the 'tube map' (see Appendix 1) corridors where high standard infrastructure gives priority to cycling and supports direct journeys with minimal stopping and starting; - ii. a grid of local routes, including traffic-calmed streets and traffic-free routes, with the aim that everyone is within 250m of a cycle route this will include consideration of opportunities for filtered permeability (where a direct route for cycling is not open to motor traffic); - iii. links in town centres and district centres, making them welcoming places for residents and visitors arriving by bike this will include exploring opportunities for communal cycle facilities e.g. a cycle hub with cycle storage and changing facilities; and - iv. routes such as the Waggonways, which are away from streets and roads. - 5.10 In line with government guidance, we will identify a network of cycling routes (and a similar network for walking routes) with strong potential for growth and route improvements, which can then be secured as part of new developments, regeneration projects or wider schemes.
+Strategic Cycle Routes, shown on the 'tube map' (see Appendix 1) corridors where high standard infrastructure gives priority to cycling and supports direct journeys with minimal stopping and starting; - ii. a grid of local routes, including traffic-calmed streets and traffic-free routes, with the aim that everyone is within 250m of a cycle route; - iii. links in town centres, making them welcoming places for residents and visitors arriving by bike; and - iv. routes such as the Waggonways, which are away from streets and roads. - 5.9 In line with government guidance, we will identify a network of cycling routes (and a similar network for walking routes) with strong potential for growth and route improvements, which can then be secured as part of new developments, regeneration projects or wider schemes.
 This is known as a Local Cycling and Walking Infrastructure Plan (LCWIP) and will complement our Network Management Plan, which sets out how we manage the operation of the highway network.